Solid and Engineered Wood Block Flooring

 Oregon Lumber Company's End Grain flooring has been specified for corporate offices, museums, retail stores, libraries, student unions, music centers, and residencies.
-The butcher block durability of the end grain along with the deeply penetrating low maintenance oil finish has proven long term performance with an economical cost.
+The butcher block durability along with the penetrating low maintenance oil finish has proven long term performance with an economical cost.
 Jobs dating back to the 1930’s are still performing.
-Worthwood originates from individual blocks recovered on a salvage basis.
-The wood is finished with a soft aluminum wire spline into flexible strips.
-One installed, the end grain has a non-repeating appearance and is acoustically absorbent.
+Worthwood originates from Douglas Fir trim ends recovered on a salvage basis.
+The recycled Pacific Northwest lumber is kiln dried, precision machined, turned on end and machined into flexible strips.
+Once installed, the end grain has a non-repeating appearance and is acoustically absorbent.
+Available in Oak, Hemlock, Douglas Fir, and Alder.
+Also available prefinished.

 Worthood Douglas Fir Ply is a solid wood floor made with salvaged laminated veneer lumber.
 Laminated veneer lumber is engineered for performance and durability.
 It's original use is for beams and door headers due to it's load bearing capacity.